zeropingheroes/lanager/readme.md

 1. Follow steps 1 and 2 from the *Installation* section above
 2. [Download and install Vagrant](http://downloads.vagrantup.com/)
 3. From a terminal in the `lanager/` directory, run `vagrant up`
-4. While the virtual machine is being created, add `lanager.dev` to your system's `hosts` file, pointing to `127.0.0.1`
+4. Add `lanager.dev` to your system's `hosts` file, pointing it to `127.0.0.1`
+5. Browse to http://lanager.dev/ and follow the installation page instructions

 When you're finished either run `vagrant destroy` to remove the virtual machine entirely, or `vagrant suspend` to save it for use later.